 Healthy, open communication between departments creates a team spirit.
 Begin to nurture this attitude by requiring multiple teams work together on projects.
 For example, have sales and marketing work together to create a strategy to increase the sales of a particular product.
 When they’ve achieved their goal, celebrate their collective win.
 Celebrating them as a whole fosters their sense of community.

-Having a strong company culture allows your employees to feel part of a team.
+Having a strong company culture backed by data visibility allows your employees to feel part of a team.
 It creates trust and encourages growth.
 When your employees are happy, they become personally invested in your company’s success.